 Modern Folklore: Gremlins & Road Gators

 Humanity has created a huge volume of stories over the last few millennia… some truer than others.
-We pass down these tales through the generations, for a variety of reasons: to entertain, of course, but mostly to build culture and indoctrinate others into our moral systems.
+We pass down these tales through the generations, for a variety of reasons: to entertain, of course, but often to build culture and indoctrinate others into our belief systems.
 We do it to share history, to teach about what has come before so that we can make the best choices possible about what is to come.
+And we haven’t stopped: the phenomenon of modern folklore proves that.

-With so many possibilities to choose from, it was always hard for me to choose my favorite myths.
-Still, I have some winners I’d like to share.
+With so many possibilities to choose from, it was always hard for me to choose my favorite bits of classic and modern folklore.

 Stories are more than just exaggerated history.
 They’re also the measure of a society.
 The way we tell stories to our children the way we pass them down says something fundamental about us as a people.